Naz513/blogwebsite/src/content/work/healthydirections.md

 dateEnd: "02/20/2020"
 location: "Bethesda, MD"
 ---
-- Collaborated with various departments to enhance end-user experience, defined business requirements and functional specifications.
-- Supported four departments, serving as a supply chain management expert.
-- Monitored performance, identified discrepancies, and proposed high-impact, cost-effective solutions.
-- Developed release notes and user guides with a team of 10 members in alignment with policies and best practices.
-- Automated reporting processes, boosting productivity 100% by eliminating manual processes in the generation of 20 reports.
-- Designed dashboards and reports for stakeholders using Looker business intelligence (BI) tool.
+Collaborated with multiple departments to enhance end-user experience by defining business requirements and functional specifications.
+Supported four departments as a supply chain management expert, monitoring performance, identifying discrepancies, and proposing high-impact, cost-effective solutions.
+Developed release notes and user guides alongside a team of 10 members, ensuring alignment with policies and best practices.
+Automated reporting processes, doubling productivity by eliminating manual steps in generating 20 reports.
+Additionally, designed dashboards and reports for stakeholders using Looker BI tools to provide actionable insights and data visualization.